Peach Raspberry Jam [Recipe]

 1. Wash the jars and lids, and place the jars on a clean cookie sheet in a 200 degree (farenheit) oven.
 Set the rubber seals into a small saucepan, cover with water, and simmer for 10 minutes.
 Set the rims aside.

-2. Prepare the fruit, and add to a medium-large saucepan with 1/4 cup water.
+2. Prepare the fruit, and add to a medium-large saucepan with 1/4 cup water and the pectin.
 Bring to a boil, and cook until the fruit is very soft.
 Stir in the lemon juice.

-Note: If you like, you can puree the fruit at this stage if you like your jam to be more smooth; I pulsed mine a few times, leaving a few chunks of fruit intact.
+Note: If you like, you cook the fruit and lemon juice without pectin and purée the fruit once it is soft, if you like your jam to be more smooth.
+For these pictures, I pulsed mine a few times, leaving a few chunks of fruit intact.
+Once the jam has been puréed, you can add the pectin and cook it for about 5 minutes before moving on to the next step.

 Important: Do not disturb the jars while they are sealing or touch the lids.
 You will hear a "pop" sound when the jars have sealed, and the center of the lid should be indented.
 If your jars cool and have not sealed (i.e., you can push the lid in and make it pop yourself), those jars must be stored in the fridge and used first.
 Make sure to leave the jars at least 1 hour before checking the seals.